10 Things You Should Buy at Costco to Save Money

 Healthy Sexy Hair Color Safe Soy Moisturizing Conditioner

 Kirkland Signature Moisture Conditioner

-Two things set Costco’s wine assortment apart – selection and price.
-Costco is the largest retailer of fine wine in the U.S. According to Consumer Reports, Costco wine is an exceptional value, ranking its 2011 Kirkland Sonoma Chardonnay ($7) as a Consumer Reports Best Buy.
+Two things set Costco’s wine assortment apart: selection and price.
+Costco is the largest retailer of fine wine in the U.S. According to Consumer Reports, Costco's store-brand wine is an exceptional value.
+They ranked Kirkland's 2011 Sonoma Chardonnay (which costs only $7.00) as a Consumer Reports Best Buy.